 - Low brand loyalty in the current industry

 - Current brand names are not well-known

-- Access to suppliers and distribution channels are easy
+- Access to suppliers and distribution channels is easy to obtain

 - Weak government regulations